barbazul/1kfa/mod_guide_gm.md

 #### Frequently Given Note: Try Wild Moves

-When you begin your 3rd session with new players it might be a good time to remind them that they can literally try any of the moves whose success is governed by Str/Dex/Int.
+When you begin your 3rd session with new players it might be a good time to remind them that they can literally try any of the moves that have Dex, Int, or Str printed at the top of the card.

 Even if they don't have the card, they can trigger a move by describing their character taking that kind of action.